 The purpose of the Mentorship grant is to support the artistic growth and development of composers within the genre of art music – which for the purposes of this grant includes not only modern classical music, but also sound art, experimental electronic music and related genres.

-Note: We will open for the receipt of applications for the next round on 1 February 2022.
+Note: We will open for the receipt of applications for the next round ca. 3 weeks before deadline.

 See Your Options And Guides

 The Mentorship grant welcomes applications from all composers, who are members of Koda, and who work within the genre of art music.

 You can apply to be mentored by other composers, artists or other persons with relevant high-level skills and qualifications (mentors), thereby promoting your own professional and artistic growth.